 You know how significant a part Social Proof plays in purchasing decisions.
 Prospects trust what other customers have to say about a business, and if we want to know anything at all, we Google it and why you need Google My Business!

 Hotjar offers "heat maps" that show you visually how users spend their time on your website.

 More importantly, Hotjar has built in Polls and Surveys that help you reach out and ASK your users what is important to them and how to improve your product or service.

 Here is a great resource to help you setup and use Hotjar

 #5 - UTM & URL Shorteners

 Actually, the UTM parameters are the main elements that help us track the effectiveness of our campaigns, and we can use the free Google UTM builder to get the job done.

 URL Shorteners help manage the UTM and pixels better and can be the "glue" you need to connect all your marketing efforts.
 Plus, they offer click through metrics to help you better gauge the effectiveness of your campaigns.
 Another benefit of using a URL Shortener service is the ability to change the redirect link even after you have shared the shortened URL with users.

-The best option for URL Shorteners is one where you can use your own custom domain as most users on the web might look at the common shorting service links as spammy.
-As long as the custom shortened domain is used consistently people will know that the links you are sharing are legit and will trust your shortened URL.
+The best option for URL Shorteners is one where you can use your own custom domain, as most users on the web might look at the common shortening service links as spammy.
+As long as the custom shortened domain is used consistently, people will know that the links you are sharing are legit and will trust your shortened URL.